 Although a tablet is great for entertaining yourself on a plane or taking notes in a meeting, a smart phone will do the trick for short trips where you don’t have to do a lot of creative work.
 If you’ll have to write or design a lot, however, then an iPad or a PC will be totally worth the extra wait.
-See these best business travel apps to dowload before leaving on your business trip if you are travelling with an iPod, iPad or iPhone.
+See these best iphone travel apps to dowload before leaving on your business trip.

 Remember that the cost of data roaming varies from country to country and depends on the service provider.

 A smart phone is great for business travel as you can take notes and go online.
 Photo: LexnGer

 4. Two USB sticks

 Every smart business man and woman has a USB stick in a pocket somewhere, but maybe it’s not a bad idea to have a backup as well.
 Carry an 8GB stick so that you can exchange files with other people, but also take a smaller one (3GB) as backup and to use as extra storage.